Dew point

-The dew point is the temperature to which air must be cooled to become saturated with water vapor, assuming constant air pressure and water content.
-When cooled below the dew point, moisture capacity is reduced and airborne water vapor will condense to form liquid water known as dew.
-When this occurs via contact with a colder surface, dew will form on that surface.
+The dew point is the temperature that air, of a constant absolute humidity and pressure, must be cooled to in order for the relative humidity to rise to 100%.
+This temperature is a thermodynamic property that depends on the pressure and water content of the air.
+When the air at a temperature above the dew point is cooled, its moisture capacity is reduced and airborne water vapor will condense to form liquid water known as dew.
+When this occurs through the air's contact with a colder surface, dew will form on that surface.

-The dew point is affected by humidity.
-When there is more moisture in the air, the dew point is higher.
+The dew point is affected by the air's humidity.
+The more moisture the air contains, the higher its dew point.

 When the temperature is below the freezing point of water, the dew point is called the frost point, as frost is formed via deposition rather than condensation.

 In liquids, the analog to the dew point is the cloud point.

 Humidity

-If all the other factors influencing humidity remain constant, at ground level the relative humidity rises as the temperature falls; this is because less vapor is needed to saturate the air.
-In normal conditions, the dew point temperature will not be greater than the air temperature, since relative humidity typically does not exceed 100%.
+If all the other factors influencing humidity remain constant, at ground level the relative humidity rises as the temperature falls; this is because the air's capacity to hold water vapor decreases, and less vapor is needed to saturate the air.
+The dew point temperature equals the air temperature when the air is saturated with water; in all other cases the dew point will be less than the air temperature.

 In technical terms, the dew point is the temperature at which the water vapor in a sample of air at constant barometric pressure condenses into liquid water at the same rate at which it evaporates.
 At temperatures below the dew point, the rate of condensation will be greater than that of evaporation, forming more liquid water.
 The condensed water is called dew when it forms on a solid surface, or frost if it freezes.
 In the air, the condensed water is called either fog or a cloud, depending on its altitude when it forms.
 If the temperature is below the dew point, and no dew or fog forms, the vapor is called supersaturated.
 This can happen if there are not enough particles in the air to act as condensation nuclei.